LilyCzarnecki/comp3005A3/README.txt

 In PostGreSQL have a database
 - note down what the database name is, username and password

+in the code:
+- install psycopg2 (type in terminal: pip install psycopg2)
-in the code replace dbName with the database name, username with the username and passWord with the password for the database. host can be likely be replaced with localhost, and port with 5432
+- replace dbName with the database name, username with the username and passWord with the password for the database. host can be likely be replaced with localhost, and port with 5432
     (The line in question:)
     --> connection = psycopg2.connect(dbname="dbName", user="username", password="passWord", host="host", port="port")

 then simply run and type in either 'get', 'add', 'update', or 'remove', based on what query you want to run (or stop the program with 'end')